bytebutcher/ipranger/README.md

 </div>

-A python package and commandline tool for generating IPv4-addresses based on a schema.
+A python package and commandline tool for generating IPv4-addresses based on a nmap-like format.

 ## Setup